willduff/mixedreality-enthusiast-guide/docs/before-you-buy-faqs.md

 ### Which manufacturers are selling Windows Mixed Reality devices?

-**Quick Answer:** Headsets and motion controllers are currently available from Acer, ASUS, Dell, HP and Samsung.
+**Quick Answer:** Headsets and motion controllers are currently available from Acer, ASUS, HP and Samsung.
 See <https://www.microsoft.com/en-us/store/collections/vrandmixedrealityheadsets>

 ### Where can I buy standalone motion controllers?